-At the fourteenth stanza the speaker states what it is like when she is roused from her dreams of Hope.
+In the fourteenth stanza of ‘The Prisoner,’ the speaker states what it is like when she is roused from her dreams of Hope.
 It is a “dreadful” experience.
 When she once again hears, sees, and feels her beating heart, there is “intense…agony.”

 Her flesh feels as if it is a part of the chain that keeps her in prison.
 Her bodily confinement does impact her and it is on her dreams she depends to stay hopeful.

 “Yet I would lose no sting, would wish no torture less;

 The more that anguish racks, the earlier it will bless;

 And robed in fires of hell, or bright with heavenly shine,

 If it but herald death, the vision is divine!”

 The young captive concludes her speech in the fifteenth stanza.
 She states that even though her real life is torture, she wouldn’t change it.
 There is no force that could make her give up her place in heaven.

 In the last lines, she speaks of the coming of death.
 She knows that it could come “robed in fires of hell, or bright with heavenly shine.”
 Either way, she will welcome it.